 N.B.
 Some first-year undergraduate and some graduate examinations are held out of term.
 Do not book flights or journeys home until you have checked dates with your tutors.
-You can find details of provisional examination dates at http://www.ox.ac.uk/students/exams/timetables/.
+You can find details of provisional examination dates at Timetables | University of Oxford.